n0raitor/manjaro-post-installer/step-3/manjaro-post-install-step-3.md

 ## Remove unuseful Applications
 Go to Pamac and remove apps

+## Open Extensions
+...
+And Enable or Install Extensions

 ## (optional) Clean Your System and Check for Errors
 See on my wiki: [https://n0raitor.com/archlinux](https://n0raitor.com/archlinux)